Aleutian Islands Alaska, USA Travel Guide

 "The Thousand-Mile War: World War II in Alaska and the Aleutians" by Brian Garfield is a definitive account of the Aleutian Campaign.

-Field guides for Alaskan birds, marine mammals, and flora aid in identifying the abundant wildlife you encounter during your visit.
+Field guides for Alaskan birds, marine mammals, and flora aid in identifying the abundant wildlife you find during your visit.

 The Aleutian Islander newspaper, if still in print, gives current events, community news, and local perspectives.